 Are Westminster’s own tests difficult?

 As with all entrance tests, the Stage 2 tests are designed to challenge and stretch applicants.
-Both tests are paper-based and typically sat one after the other.
+Both tests are paper-based, 40 minutes long and typically sat one after the other.
 In previous years they have included the following:

 English: Applicants have been asked to comprehension, using either poetry or prose.
 The texts have been considered challenging for a range of reasons: